ielemson/django-test-blog/readme.md

 ## For every django framework installed, the above command is required !

-# pip install pipenv : to create virtual machine to run python django on every project
+## pip install pipenv : to create virtual machine to run python django on every project

-# pipenv shell : to create new shell
+## pipenv shell : to create new shell

-# pipenv install django
+## pipenv install django

-Create a nw project, A project is the overall website /application
+### Create a nw project, A project is the overall website /application

-# django-admin startproject projectname
+## django-admin startproject projectname

-# django-admin startproject projectname
+## django-admin startproject projectname

 ## TO RUN THE SERVER : Before runing ur server , make sure your in the same folder as manage.py

-# python manage.py runserver
+## python manage.py runserver

-# python manage.py migrate
+## python manage.py migrate

-A PROJECT IS THE WHOLE APPLICATON ,WHILE AN APP IS PART OF THE WHOLE PROJECT, OR A PART OF THE PROJECTpython manage
+### A PROJECT IS THE WHOLE APPLICATON ,WHILE AN APP IS PART OF THE WHOLE PROJECT, OR A PART OF THE PROJECTpython manage

-# python manage.py startapp app_name
+## python manage.py startapp app_name

-to create an app

 BEFORE MIGRATION: GO TO SETTINGS AND LOCATE INSTALLED_APPS, add the project app python manage.py makemigrations djangoapp